ede73/diagrammer/README.md

 ### Edge texts
 ```
-a>b;Instead of renaming nodes (since they are connected) this make edge text
+a>b;Instead of renaming vertices (since they are connected) this make edge text
 c>"signal::and a big\nlined\nnote\nie.multiline edge text"d
 e>f;signal::and a big\nlined\nnote\nie.multiline edge text
 ```